-In July 2016, we announced the departure of our President, Patrick Loustau, and the resignation of our Chief Commercial Officer, Alicia Secor.
-We also implemented a reduction in force in connection with our restructuring plan following the suspension of further development of beloranib.
-With any change in leadership and reduction in force, there is a risk to retention of employees, including other members of senior management, as well as the potential for disruption to business operations, initiatives, plans and strategies.
+Our Chief Commercial Officer, Alicia Secor, resigned in July 2016, and our former President, Patrick Loustau, departed from the Company in August 2016.
+We also implemented a workforce reduction in July 2016 in connection with our restructuring plan following the suspension of further development of beloranib.
+With any change in leadership and workforce reduction, there is a risk to retention of employees, including other members of senior management, as well as the potential for disruption to business operations, initiatives, plans and strategies.

 We rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us and may not be subject to our standard non-compete agreements.
 Recruiting and retaining qualified scientific personnel and sales and marketing personnel will also be critical to our success.
-We may not be able to attract and retain these personnel on acceptable terms given the reduction in force and competition among numerous pharmaceutical and biotechnology companies for similar personnel.
+We may not be able to attract and retain these personnel on acceptable terms given the workforce reduction and competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific personnel from universities and research institutions.
 Failure to succeed in clinical trials may make it more challenging to recruit and retain qualified scientific personnel.